muziejus/transverse/index.md

 special purpose bond-issue districts, shopping nuclei, all overlaid with access roads to its own freeway.
 But it had been Pierce’s domicile, and
 headquarters: the place he’d begun his land speculating in ten years ago… and that, she supposed, would set the spot apart, give it an aura.
 But if there was any vital difference between it and the rest of Southern California, it was invisible on first glance.

 --> Pynchon, _The Crying of Lot 49_, 24.

-Note: San Narciso,
+Note: San Narciso, Pierce’s company town that he founded, is a fictional city near LA that is also the most commonly mentioned place in the entire novel.
+Oedipa settles in the city to take care of her affairs, leaving her house and husband behind in the bay area, in the similarly fictional city of Kinneret-Among-the-Pines.
+Yet the narrator here already uses a rhetoric we recognize from Lynch in terms of a fractured and disrupted image.
+San Narciso isn’t a city with an image possible.
+Instead, it’s a pastiche of land-use.
+And with the narrator’s sly joke at the end of this passage, the implication is that all of southern california is equally unclear and fractured, a finding Lynch contests in his own studies of central Los Angeles.

 ---

-> She drove into San Narciso on a Sunday [and squinted] onto a vast sprawl of houses which had grown up all together, like a well-tended crop, from the dull brown earth; and she thought of the time she'd opened a transistor radio to replace a battery and seen her first printed circuit.
+> She drove into San Narciso on a Sunday [and squinted] onto a vast sprawl of houses which had grown up all together, like a well-tended crop, from the dull brown earth; and she thought of the time she’d opened a transistor radio to replace a battery and seen her first printed circuit.
 The ordered swirl of houses and streets, from this high angle, sprang at her now with the same unexpected, astonishing clarity as the circuit card had.
 Though she knew even less about radios than about Southern